theworkers/W.js/README.md

 # W.js Version 4

-A welterweight library and snippets repository used by [The Workers](http:://theworkers.net) a creative coding studio in East London.
-Maintained by [Ross Cairns](http://rosscairns.com/)
+A snippets repository and welterweight library used by [The Workers](http:://theworkers.net) maintained by [Ross Cairns](http://rosscairns.com/)

+[The Workers](http:://theworkers.net) are a creative coding studio in East London.

 Used on projects such as:

 * [Where You Are](http://where-you-are.com/)
 * [o/o/o/o](http://o-o-o-o.co.uk/)

+## Node usage

+    npm install w-js --save

+### With express

+If W.js is included via NPM it can also be served to the client using the provided middleware:

+	app.get('/js/W.js', W.serveWJsMiddleware() );
+	app.get('/js/W.min.js', W.serveWJsMinMiddleware() );

 ## Building